-Although not a full-time academic, I have had the opportunity to develop and refine curriculum for many graduate programs.
+I have had the opportunity to develop and refine curriculum for many graduate programs.

 In 2012 I was tasked by Parsons The New School to develop a core class titled "Materiality of Fashion" for their MA Fashion Studies program that addressed the program's lack of object-based pedagogy.
 Utilizing the Parsons Fashion Study Collection and my own archive of historic textiles and garments, I taught students how to read objects from the fiber to finished garment, and then contextualize this technical knowledge within a sociocultural and historical framework.
 Although I stopped teaching the course to focus on my own PhD work, it is now in its 6th year and I continue to provide guidance and resources for its instructors.

 I co-taught and redeveloped a fashion archiving/collections management class at the Fashion Institute of Technology MA Fashion and Textile Studies: History, Theory, and Practice program.
 This course is one of the banner offerings of the program and has long been led by Valerie Soll.
 My contributions to the course were the addition of an Oddy testing (artificial aging) lab component and a refinement of the custom storage housing assignment.

 I have been an annually invited guest lecturer on specific topics at various universities.
 These include:

 "Independent Fashion Curation," MA Costume Studies, New York University

 “Materiality of Sustainable Fashion,” MA Fashion Studies, Parsons New School

 “Wearable Technologies and The History of Fashion and Technology,” Interactive Telecommunications Program (ITP), New York University

 "Active Matter: Fashion Conservation," Cultures of Conservation Wandering Seminar, Bard Graduate Center